chill117/lnurl-node/README.md

 ## Subprotocols

 The [lnurl specification](https://github.com/btcontract/lnurl-rfc/blob/master/spec.md) has defined a few possible "subprotocols" that client and server software can implement.
-The subprotocols that are supported (or soon-to-be) are defined here in this section.
+The subprotocols that are supported are defined here in this section.

 ### channelRequest